ramathiyagu123/ace-mongodb/README.md

 RUN /home/aceuser/ace-server/config/connectors/loopback/add_tls_to_connector.sh
 ```

-Make sure the newly created shell script, certificate (rds-combined-ca-bundle.pem in this example), datasources.json and this Dockerfile are in the same folder.

 Edit your datasources.json folder and insert into the <> fields below with your credentials and details.

 ```